aesara-devs/aesara/doc/extending/ctype.rst

         Allows you to specify headers, libraries and associated directories.

-        These methods have two versions, one with a `c_compiler` argument and one without.
+        These methods have two versions, one with a :meth:`CLinkerType.c_compiler` argument and one without.
 The version with c_compiler is tried first and if it doesn't work, the one without is.

-        The `c_compiler` argument is the C compiler that will be used to compile the C code for the node that uses this type.
+        The :meth:`CLinkerType.c_compiler` argument is the C compiler that will be used to compile the C code for the node that uses this type.

     .. method:: c_compile_args([c_compiler])